zeyd31/S2ORC_Exp500v1/README.md

 # Access
 Participants can access the S2ORC_Enhanced500v1 dataset by closing this repository.
 The test set will be released according the [timeline announced in the workshop page](https://nfdi4ds.github.io/nslp2025/docs/mesd_shared_task.html)

+# Evaluation and Ranking
+The evaluation of the results will focus on the extraction of attribute values, irrespective of their position in the document.
+This is particularly important for attributes such as title, which may appear in multiple places within a document.

+The primary goal is to ensure accurate extraction of the attribute values, regardless of their location.
+Therefore, the positions of the attributes will not be considered during evaluation.

+The ranking of participants will be based on the `F1 score`, which provides a balanced measure of precision and recall.

 # Citation
 Please cite the S2ORC_Enhanced500v1 dataset in any publications or presentations that derive results from this dataset:
 ```